 - Spine, Shoulder/Upper Quarter, Hip & Knee, Elective, Foot & Ankle, Elbow/Wrist/Hand, TMD/Head/Face

-Content modules are typically two-to-four weeks in length and led by the highly qualified mentors from Division of Physical Therapy and UNC Hospitals.
+Content modules vary in length and are led by the highly qualified mentors from Division of Physical Therapy and UNC Hospitals.
 In addition to the above activities, residents will write quarterly patient case reports, supervise PT students in the pro bono clinic, act as a clinical instructor for a 3rd year DPT student (60 hours), present a clinical case in student grand rounds, and teach within the DPT and other clinical programs.
 The program’s curriculum is designed to address all the areas of the Orthopedic Description of Specialty Practice (DSP) and the ABPTS examination in orthopedics.

 Since our initial cohort starting in January 2013, the Orthopedic PT Residency with UNC at Chapel Hill experienced excellent success.
 Here is a brief summary of program outcomes

-The application process is open until June 1, 2022.
-We will invite strong candidates for an interview on Friday, June 17, 2022.
-Residents must have a North Carolina PT license prior to August 1 (in NC, take July exam at latest).
+The application process is open from October 1 through December 31, 2022.
+We will invite strong candidates for an interview in early February 2023.
+Residents must have a North Carolina PT license prior to the start of residency (in NC, take July exam at latest).